 Product manufacturing: These businesses make medical cannabis products to relieve pain and other conditions.
 Products include CBD oil, edibles, gummies, tinctures, sprays, capsules, topical balm, and even CBD gum.
 They sell products to dispensaries and/or online.

-Delivery service: Companies like Nugg and Eaze enable medical marijuana patients to order cannabis products online and then get convenient, confidential at-home delivery.
+Delivery service: These companies enable medical marijuana patients to order cannabis products online and then get convenient, confidential at-home delivery.
 Delivery services provide one-time or recurring delivery.
 Cannabis delivery is only legal in a few states, however, such as California.

 Ancillary business: There are countless possibilities for other cannabis companies.
 You can start a cannabis consulting firm, law office, marketing or advertising agency, payment platform, dispensary security software company, app, social network, packaging business, or accessory manufacturer.
 One example of a pioneering medicinal cannabis startup is PotBiotics, which recommends certain cannabis strains to physicians based on EEG brain scans.

-In 2018, one of our clients was entering the Maine medicinal cannabis market, with $5 million needed.
+Another client was entering the Maine medical cannabis market, with $5 million needed.
 This included $2 million for lab and kitchen buildout, $1.6 million for five dispensaries, and $1.4 million in working capital.
 Each dispensary was projected to have annual expenses of about $326,000: $30,000 in annual rent, $8,000 for utilities, $144,000 for payroll and payroll taxes, and $144,000 for selling, general, and administrative expenses.
-Again, your mileage may vary.

 1. Do some preliminary research and planning